 It is important to understand that dogs are directly descended from wolves.
 Wolves and dogs have incredible amounts of energy.
 Containing or restricting energy is never a good thing, so it is important that the dog is allowed to go outside and run about as often as possible.
 However, with the modern world of work, this means that many people have to work long hours and can therefore not give their dogs the walks they need.

 The serotonin hormone that everyone understands helps to make people and animals feel better will be drastically reduced within your pet dog if he or she is not allowed to go for a walk.
-It is important therefore that you find some way to structure your life so that you can take your dog out for a walk on a regular basis.
+Therefore, it is important that you find some way to structure your life so that you can take your dog out for a walk regularly.

 When you think about it, these lively animals have an incredible amount of energy that is destined to leave their systems.
 By restricting energy, we do nothing but make them feel frustrated.
 Dog walking is therefore vital and fundamental to the happiness and physical well-being of the animal.
-To get the best out of the situation, take responsibility and structure your life so that either you or a professional dog walker can take care of the physical needs and emotional requirements of your pet.
+To get the best out of the situation, take responsibility and structure your life so that either you or a professional dog walker can take care of your pet’s physical needs and emotional requirements.
 It is the best thing for the animal, and it will lead to a more productive relationship between you and your trusted pet.

 Here at Finchley Dog Walker, we provide a working walk that your dog will love.